-Even though California has a long history as one of the country’s most popular poker destinations, the state does not offer legal online poker for real money.
-Some California lawmakers have tried to legalize online poker in the state, but they have yet to be successful.
-For now, the only online poker options available to California players are social and sweepstakes poker sites.
+Even though California has a long history as one of the country’s most popular poker destinations, CA online poker options remain limited.
+The state does not offer legal online poker for real money.
+Some lawmakers have tried to legalize online poker in the state, but they have yet to be successful.

 PlayCA is keeping a close watch on any new developments regarding legal online poker in the state.
 Meanwhile, this page brings you a full overview of the past, present, and possible future of real money online poker in California.